andywhite37/hmm/README.md

       "name": "thx.promise",
       "type": "git",
       "url": "git@github.com:fponticelli/thx.promise",
+      "ref": "master",
-      "ref": "master", // Note: while it works, it's considered a bad practice to reference a branch - better to reference a tag, commit, or other non-changing reference
+      // Note: while it works, it's considered a bad practice to reference a branch
-      "dir": "src"
+      // - better to reference a tag, commit, or other non-changing reference
+      // Use `hmm lock` to automatically save/update the current hash ref in hmm.json "dir": "src"
     },
     {